Miguelzamora13/ptb-php/README.md

 # This handler is used to check text inputs on the 'message' update type
 onMessageText(
     # Enter your text pattern here
-    pattern: '/start',
+    pattern: '/start|/begin', // Here, we specified two commands

     # The function that is executed after checking the pattern on response to the user
     callable: function() {
         sendMessage(text: 'Hello World'); // A function to send a message to the user

         /*
-            In short, if the user sends the /start command to the bot, the response "Hello World" will be sent to the user */
+            In short, if the user sends the /start OR /begin commands to the bot, the response "Hello World" will be sent to the user */
     },